Between the Flippers

 no clothes of your own, no car

-just a poor naked steel ball
+because you were just a poor naked steel ball

 rolling, not even stoned